manupap1/phpPlateSender/README.md

 phpPlateSender is a free, open source set of scripts to use with openalpr-daemon (alprd).
 It sends notifications when plate numbers are detected. phpPlateSender runs in the background and wait for new entries in the 'alprd' beanstalkd queue.
 ## Requirements
 phpPlateSender requires:
-- A running instance of openalpr-daemon (and beanstalkd)
+- A running instance of openalpr-daemon (and beanstalkd),
-- A running instance of memcached server
+- A running instance of memcached server,
-- PHP client binary (usually /usr/bin/php)
+- PHP client binary (usually /usr/bin/php),
-- CURL binary (usually /usr/bin/curl)
+- CURL binary (usually /usr/bin/curl),
-- sendmail binary (usually /usr/sbin/sendmail) or access to a SMTP server (sendmail is the default method to send emails)
+- sendmail binary (usually /usr/sbin/sendmail) or access to a SMTP server (sendmail is the default method to send emails).
 ## Installation
 ### Get the files and enter phpPlateSender directory
 ```bash